 1. Passive Candidates

-Cold recruiting involves reaching out to qualified candidates that don’t know you or even your brand.
-As such, you will need to tell them about your company, the job you think they’d be a good fit for, and the next steps to proceed with the recruitment process.
-By detailing this clearly in your email to them, they may gain interest enough to respond.
+Good recruiting emails to passive candidates should include information about your company, the job you think they’d be a good fit for, and the next steps to proceed with the recruitment process.
+By detailing this clearly in your email, they may gain enough interest to respond.

 - Tell the candidate how you found them